-The Audit Committee approves all proposed services and related fees to be rendered by the Company's independent registered public accounting firm prior to their engagement.
-Services to be provided by the Company's independent registered public accounting firm generally include audit services, audit-related services and certain tax services.
+The Audit Committee approves all proposed services and related fees to be rendered by the Company's independent registered public accounting firm generally include audit services, audit-related services and certain tax services.
 All fees for the annual audit or audit-related services to be performed by the Company's independent registered public accounting firm are itemized for the purposes of approval.
 The Audit Committee approves the scope and timing of the external audit plan for the Company and focuses on any matters that may affect the scope of the audit or the independence of the Company's independent registered public accounting firm.
 In that regard, the Audit Committee receives certain representations from the Company's independent registered public accounting firm regarding their independence and permissibility under the applicable laws and regulations of any services provided to the Company outside the scope of those otherwise allowed.